vibha-sharma11/60_days_of_java/day_1/README.md

 ### 1st day
-Learnet about a many new things which included:-
+Learnt about many new things which included:-
 * Syntax
 * New terms related to java - public/private, static, void, Scanner etc...
 * Primitive datatypes